-More than just a traditional playground, the Hollofield Play Space at Patapsco Valley State Park is the first of its kind in a Maryland State Park, this fully accessible, American Disability Act-compliant Play Space is designed to allow visitors of all abilities to connect to nature through play, exploration, and reflection while blending beautifully into the surrounding park.
-The Hollofield Play Space is a collaboration between the Maryland Park Service and the Friends of Patapsco Valley State Park, a 501(c)3 nonprofit organization credited with bringing many unique projects to fruition at the park.
+More than just a traditional playground, the Hollofield Play Space at Patapsco Valley State Park is the first of its kind in a Maryland State Park!
+This fully accessible, American Disability Act-compliant Play Space is designed to allow visitors of all abilities to connect to nature through play, exploration, and reflection.
+With components made of recycled materials, the Play Space is sustainable, permeable, and low-maintenance.
+The purpose of the Hollofield Playspace was to create a playground designed to allow a child with mobility challenges to be able to play with their siblings, friends or a parent.

-We worked with Dr. Zosha Stuckey- Towson University, Professor of English and her student grant writers, grants were received from Coldwell Banker Cares- Sally Griffin, John J. Leidy Foundation- Lu Pierson, The Finish Line Youth Foundation- Michael Lockard, The Community Foundation of Howard County, Beverly White-Seals, Howard County Department of Recreation & Parks, John Byrd and corporate sponsors were The Elkridge Furnace Inn- Dan Wecker and Williamsburg Homes- Bruce Harvey.
+We worked with Dr. Zosha Stuckey- Towson University, Professor of English and her student grant writers – grants were received from Coldwell Banker Cares- Sally Griffin, John J. Leidy Foundation- Lu Pierson, The Finish Line Youth Foundation- Michael Lockard, The Community Foundation of Howard County, Beverly White-Seals, Howard County Department of Recreation & Parks, John Byrd and corporate sponsors were The Elkridge Furnace Inn- Dan Wecker and Williamsburg Homes- Bruce Harvey.